Peter O'Toole: Personal life

-Personal views
+Views

 While studying at RADA in the early 1950s, O'Toole opposed the Korean War, and later became a supporter of the Campaign for Nuclear Disarmament.
 During the 1960s, he was involved in the opposition to United States involvement in the Vietnam War.
 He played a role in the creation of the current form of the well-known Irish folk song "Carrickfergus" which he related to Dominic Behan, who put it in print and made a recording in the mid-1960s.

 Although he lost faith in organised religion as a teenager, O'Toole expressed positive sentiments regarding the life of Jesus Christ.
 In an interview for The New York Times, he said "No one can take Jesus away from me... there's no doubt there was a historical figure of tremendous importance, with enormous notions.
 Such as peace."
 He called himself "a retired Christian" who prefers "an education and reading and facts" to faith.

 British Pakistani playwright Hanif Kureishi states in his memoir that O'Toole told him "The only Paki I ever liked was Omar Sharif."

 Ireland

-The son of an Irishman, O’Toole had a strong affinity with Ireland and on occasion referred to himself as Irish: “I consider myself to be an Irishman but I have lived most of my life in England so I am fairly bogus Irish actor as such”.
+The son of an Irishman, O’Toole had a strong affinity with Ireland and on occasion referred to himself as Irish: “I consider myself to be an Irishman but I have lived most of my life in England so I am a pretty bogus Irish actor as such”.
 In an interview with Charlie Rose in 1992 he said Irishness was “almost the centre of my very being” and that “Everything I think of is coloured by its history, by its literature, by its people, by its geography”.
 He recalls that he was “a bit of a misfit, a bit of an odd man out” but that when he went to County Kerry, Ireland in 1946 he realized “I wasn’t different at all”.

 He possessed an Irish passport and believed he may have been born in Connemara.
 He owned a house in Ireland located in Clifden, County Galway.
 In 1969, he met future Irish president Michael D. Higgins and the two developed a friendship.

 His son Lorcan was born in Dublin in 1983.
 He told his friends that he wanted him to be "raised as an Irishman".